 BIOGRAPHY

-Daisy is in her final year as an undergraduate soprano at the Royal Academy of Music and is taught by Alex Ashworth and Iain Ledingham.
-She has been a regular contributor to the Bach series and Resounding Shores concerts at RAM working with John Butt, Elizabeth Kenny, and Philippe Herreweghe as a choir member and soloist.
-Recently she appeared as a soloist alongside Nicholas Mulroy in the Academy’s first ever viol consort performance directed by Jonathan Manson.
+Daisy graduated from the Royal Academy of Music in 2025.
+She was taught by Alex Ashworth and Iain Ledingham, and was awarded the Philip Hattey prize and the Jennifer Vyvyan scholarship in her final year.
 During the Academy’s Bicentenary in 2022, Daisy was a soprano soloist in Purcell The Fairy Queen directed by Laurence Cummings.
-She is proud to be the Jennifer Vyvyan Scholar for this academic year (2024-25).
-In January 2025, her group won First Prize in RAM’s Nancy Nuttall Early Music Prize adjudicated by Robert Hollingworth with a programme of Buxtehude soprano cantatas.
+In January 2025, she won First Prize in RAM’s Nancy Nuttall Early Music Prize adjudicated by Robert Hollingworth with a programme of Buxtehude soprano cantatas.

 Please download a full CV here.